-A Teenage Opera, the magical mystery of musical theatre, transports you back to the zany, psychedelic world of the 1960s.
-Prepare to be dazzled!
+A Teenage Opera, the magical mystery of musical theatre, will transport you back to 1967’s Summer of Love, prepare to be dazzled.

 To celebrate the 50th anniversary of the hit single Grocer Jack we have a limited number of special 50% off tickets available for anyone celebrating their 50th year as well.
 Hippies vs Mods or Rockers – join in and come dressed in your best psychedelia!

 You can read more here in an interview with Paul McCartney, where he talks about his influences and discusses the original material, Drowned in Sound

 Q & A with the Cast and Creative Team, including original producer/composer Mark Wirtz, straight after the Saturday 12 August matinee.

 A Teenage Opera was LIVE STREAMED on Sunday 13 August.
 Please see the full live streamed show here!

 Performance dates and times

 South Hill Park Arts Centre is in the Birch Hill area of Bracknell about 7 minutes drive from the Town Centre just off the A322 Bagshot Road near the Hilton National Hotel.
 It is easily accessible from the M3 (Junction 3) and the M4 (Junction 10).
 We are very well sign posted – look for the brown road signs saying ‘Arts Centre’ or showing a comedy mask.

 Bracknell is well served with bus services from Reading, London Victoria and towns in the surrounding area.
 There is a taxi rank just outside the central bus station.